Yale School of Public Health to become independent school

 A sea story, sort of, about Watergate and January 6th

 This weekend I’m thinking about Watergate, the scandal that began when some operatives burgled a Democratic office and got caught.
 That happened in the run-up to the 1972 election, which Nixon won hugely, in June I believe.
-I was fishing then, off New England, chasing offshore lobster in Lydonia Canyon out on the edge of…
+I was fishing then, off New England, chasing offshore lobster in Lydonia Canyon out on the edge of the shelf, maybe 120 miles from Nantucket.
+My skipper, Sten, who passed away in 2000, was an avid reader of…

 Four Yalies to study in China as Schwarzman Scholars